Small Projects Often Mean Greater Innovation

 The original tiling pattern would have resulted in thousands of ceramic tiles of different sizes and shapes.
 The resulting complexity and lack of repetition could have led to high costs and a longer erection time.

-Working with Studio Libeskind, Format Engineers (Engineering Designers with backgrounds in structural engineering, coding, mathematics, and architecture) changed the pattern from thousands of different tiles to less than a dozen and simplified the backing structure generating huge cost savings. also proposed ‘slicing' of the building and then fabrication of the primary structure of steel ribs using low tech flat steel plate elements.
-These were then used in a series of long span portalised frames reminiscent of the ribs and spars in traditional building resulting in a column-free area for the display of Chinese Cultural Heritage.
+Working with Architects Studio Libeskind, Format Engineers (Engineering Designers with backgrounds in structural engineering, coding, mathematics, and architecture) changed the pattern from thousands of different tiles to less than a dozen and simplified the backing structure generating huge cost savings.
+Format Engineers also proposed ‘slicing’ of the building and then fabrication of the primary structure of steel ribs using low tech flat steel plate elements.
+These were then used in a series of long span portalised frames reminiscent of the ribs and spars in traditional boat building resulting in a column-free area for the display of Chinese Cultural Heritage.

 The frame was built to a budget and without difficulty ahead of the neighboring Expo buildings.